Kharacternyk/pacwall/README.rst

 a dependency between two packages. ``pacwall`` highlights outdated packages and orphans.
 The highlighting is meaningful by default still customizable.

-``pacwall`` package also includes systemd units that provide functionality such as triggering wallpaper regenerating on package upgrade/removal/installation, as well as periodical regenerating, which ensures that the displayed set of available updates is up-to-date.
+``pacwall`` is bundled with systemd units that provide functionality such as triggering wallpaper regeneration on package upgrade/removal/installation, as well as periodical regeneration, which ensures that the displayed set of available updates is up-to-date.

 .. contents:: Navigation: